 "Let's not forget, we are the team to beat this season."

-Seemingly with little worry about matters on the pitch, the brash executive adds: "It's the city where the Beatles were born and it will be very interesting.
+Seemingly unconcerned with matters on the pitch, the brash executive adds: "It's the city where the Beatles were born and it will be very interesting.

 "I really like the Beatles and I think it will be very entertaining to go to The Cavern and visit the city, it will be an added incentive in this draw."

-His comments surprise some in the Liverpool camp, including Benitez himself, who feels that despite a season of mixed fortunes in the Premier League, his side are more than capable of causing an upset.
+His comments surprise some in the Liverpool camp, including Benitez himself, who feels that despite a season of mixed fortunes, his side are more than capable of causing an upset.

-The Reds sit third the table, 13 points off the pace being set by leaders Manchester United, but they have shown their European nous countless times already under Benitez – most notably in their unforgettable run to the trophy two years earlier.
+The Reds sit third in the Premier League table, 13 points off the pace being set by leaders Manchester United, but they have shown their European nous countless times already under Benitez – most notably in their unforgettable run to the trophy two years earlier.

 However, it is clearly a belief not shared by the Barca chief.